-We get that this bit of information might be obvious, but stick with us.
+We get that this bit of information might be obvious but stick with us.
 Traditionally, tanks were used to hold water and heat them to a reasonable degree to be used by you when you turn on the shower, faucet, or laundry machine.
-How Tankless Water Heaters Works?
+How do Tankless Water Heaters Work?
 Utilising a tank meant that only so much water could be kept at this temperature before the tank ran out and had to refill.
 Many of you out there might find this situation familiar, where you’re waiting on your tank water heater to refill and your shower suddenly turns cold since there’s no hot water left!
 This can be incredibly frustrating and has really been a tough conundrum to crack through the past 30 years.

 Is It Right for Your Home?